Want to make a difference this summer?

 We are looking for volunteer counselors (ages 16 to 25) who want to make a difference in the lives of 90 kids and have a lot of fun at the same time.
 Counselors must be able to commit to the entire week of camp.
 Please read the information below about what it’s like being a Casey counselor and if you think this sounds like the right fit for you, be sure to complete the online counselor application prior to May 20.
 If you are over 18 and not able to volunteer the entire week, please consider joining us instead as an adult volunteer.

-Counselor applications for Casey 2017 are now open.
-Click here to apply!
+Counselor applications for Camp Casey 2020 are live!

 Being a Counselor